ochoaughini/Constraint-Lattice/README.md

 Constraint Lattice lets you **compose pluggable constraints** that rewrite, redact, or regenerate model output until it satisfies your policy.
 Each execution is fully auditable and can be replayed bit-for-bit—all without retraining the model.

 ## Features
-- 🛡️ Declarative YAML pipelines driving pure-Python `Constraint` classes
+- Declarative YAML pipelines driving pure-Python `Constraint` classes
-- 🔌 Integrations: CLI (`cl-apply`), Python SDK, FastAPI micro-service, Streamlit audit viewer, WordPress plugin, SaaS starter
+- Multiple integration options: CLI (`cl-apply`), Python SDK, FastAPI micro-service, Streamlit audit viewer, WordPress plugin, and SaaS starter kit
-- 🔍 Deterministic execution with JSONL audit logs for governance & red-team review
+- Deterministic execution with JSONL audit logs suitable for governance and red-team review
-- ⚡ Optional GPU-accelerated moderation via vLLM / JAX
+- Optional GPU-accelerated moderation via vLLM or JAX
-- 📊 Prometheus metrics & Stripe billing hooks for production SaaS deployments
+- Prometheus metrics and Stripe billing hooks for production SaaS deployments

 ## Install